Sir Ian Taylor: Costly Covid mistakes could have been prevented

 Sitting in the studio today watching this amazing team delivering the Players Championship to the world, I realise now this was never an issue of technology, which I originally thought it was.
 The technology, as it turned out, was always there.

-On Saturday March 14, as we were flying back to New Zealand from the US, our Government moved to close our borders, and the single focus on "saving lives" was put in train.
-The Ministry of Health became the lead agency on our Covid response, and the Department of the Prime Minister took control of PR and communications to manage the "messaging."
+On Saturday March 14 two years ago, as we were flying back to New Zealand from the US, our Government moved to close our borders, and the single focus on "saving lives" was put in train.
+The Ministry of Health became the lead agency for our Covid response, and the Department of the Prime Minister took control of PR and communications to manage the "messaging".

 We got tag lines like "the team of 5 million", "be kind", and "he waka eke noa – we are all in this together".
 As with all PR tag lines, they worked – until they didn't.